Spike Lee Was Furious About Green Book Winning Best Picture & It Showed

 spike lee leaving the place when they announced green book as the winner of best picture is what i need to keep living pic.twitter.com/ylR3xm2KfV— ???????? ? (@clubedaIuta) February 25, 2019

-Associated Press reporter Andrew Dalton's tweets added further color to the behind-the-scenes commotion.
-Apparently, Lee tried to exit the theater but was stopped by staffers at the doors.
+Associated Press reporter Andrew Dalton's tweets added further colour to the behind-the-scenes commotion.
+Apparently, Lee tried to exit the theatre but was stopped by staffers at the doors.

 Spike Lee was visibly angry when "Green Book" was announced as the winner of best picture at the Oscars, waving his arms in disgust and appearing to try to storm out of the Dolby Theatre before he was stopped at the doors.
 He returned to his seat when the speeches were over.— Andrew Dalton (@andyjamesdalton) February 25, 2019